czarpino/git-branch-prompt/README.md

 ## Overview

 Whenever inside a Git repository, prompt will display the current Git branch.
 This conveniently lets you know you are inside a Git repo and on what branch.
+Unlike most approaches, no Git command is used to determine the branch.
+Instead, it is simply read off a file making it independent of the Git cli's performance.

 ## Installation